- 2 smoked haddock fillets

 While the cauliflower cooks, peel and finely chop the onion.
 Heat a pan for 1 min, then add the red onion with 1 tbsp oil and a pinch of salt and pepper.
-Cook for 5 mins, stirring now and then, till the
+Cook for 5 mins, stirring now and then, till the onion is soft.

 When the cauliflower is ready, drain it.
 Discard the bay leaf and pepper and set the cauliflower aside.
 Heat your grill to high.

 Stir 1 tbsp cornflour into the onion.
 Cook and stir for 1 min.
 Slowly stir in the milk, a splash at a time till it’s combined and smooth.
 Simmer over a medium heat for 10-15 mins, stirring now and then, till the sauce starts to thicken.

 While the sauce simmers, finely grate the parmesan.
 Finely shred the cauliflower leaves, discarding any really thick cores.
 Stir them into the sauce.
 Cook and stir for 2 mins, then take the pan off the heat.
 Stir in most of the parmesan.
 Grate 1/4 of the nutmeg into the pan.
 Stir and taste the sauce.
 Add more nutmeg, salt or pepper if you think it needs it.